-- OIS project approach: With whom (or from whom) externally (outside your academic field and/or outside academia), how and under which terms will you collaborate, exchange knowledge or source knowledge from to achieve your project goal?
+- OIS project approach: With whom externally (outside your academic field and/or outside academia), how and under which terms will you collaborate or exchange knowledge and other resources (OIS processes, methods and tools) to achieve your project goal?

-- OIS project value: How does this project idea contribute to better (increased novelty, efficiency, and/or impact) generating and/or disseminating this neuroscientific research (vs. doing it in the traditional way)?
+- OIS project value: How does this OIS project idea contribute to better (increased novelty, efficiency, and/or impact) generating and/or translating this neuroscientific research (vs. doing it in the traditional way)?

-The panel of OIS experts will consist amongst others:
+The preliminary panel of OIS experts consists of:

-The teams behind the shortlisted OIS project ideas will receive the opportunity to present their ideas at a public pitching event in front of a panel of experts on October 14, 2021 at 17:00 CET.
+The researchers/research teams behind the shortlisted OIS project ideas will receive the opportunity to present their ideas at a public pitching event in front of the OIS expert panel on October 14, 2022.

-These experts will also nominate the winner(s) of the OIS Award of the Einstein Center for Neurosciences Berlin who will receive financial support to further materialize their ideas.
+The panel will also nominate the winner(s) of the OIS Award of the Einstein Center for Neurosciences Berlin, who will receive financial support to further materialize their ideas.

 The researchers/research teams behind all shortlisted projects will be invited to participate in an OIS project development workshop in the period between November 2022 and January 2023.
 As part of this workshop, experts will help further develop the project ideas and address critical implementation issues.